apache/tooling-trusted-release/atr/docs/user-interface.md

 The block class is useful when you are building HTML in a loop or when you have conditional elements.
 Instead of managing a list of elements manually, you can let the block class do it for you: append elements as you go, and at the end call `collect` to get the final result.
 This is cleaner than concatenating strings or maintaining lists yourself.

 The block class also adds a `data-src` attribute to elements, which records which function created the element.
-If you see an element in the browser inspector with `data-src="atr.routes.keys:selected"`, you know that it came from the `selected` function in `routes/keys.py`.
+If you see an element in the browser inspector with `data-src="atr.get.keys:keys"`, you know that it came from the `keys` function in `get/keys.py`.
 The source is extracted automatically using [`log.caller_name`](/ref/atr/log.py:caller_name).

 ## How a route renders UI

 A typical route that renders UI first authenticates the user, loads data from the database, creates and validates a form if necessary, and renders a template with the data and form.
-Here is a simplified example from [`routes/keys.py`](/ref/atr/routes/keys.py:add):
+Here is a simplified example from [`get/keys.py`](/ref/atr/get/keys.py:add):

 ```python
 @route.committer("/keys/add", methods=["GET", "POST"])